luca-bellenghi/collective.atcaptchavalidation/README.rst

 Introduction
 ============

-This product provides a dummy field that allow to request cpatcha validation (by collective.recaptcha) when a new object it's created.
+This product provides a dummy field that allow to request captcha validation (through collective.recaptcha) when a new object it's created.

 How to use it
 =============

-Just install the product; then in the plone_contrl_panel you will find the new entry "Select type to validate with captcha".
+Just install the product; then in the plone_control_panel you will find the new entry "Select type to validate with captcha".
 Here you can select types you want to relate to captcha validation.

 .. image:: http://imagebin.org/index.php?mode=image&id=224536
    :alt: Types configuration

+Remembar to configure collective.recaptcha here:[[BR]]
+/path/to/your/site/@@recaptcha-settings

 Then, creating a new AT configured to deal with captcha validation, you'll be able to see captcha field at the form bottom